boardfish/dissertation/contents/2-requirements-and-analysis.md

 - *"Losing revenue"* in the event of failure without failover.
 Another maintainer agreed that *"dependability and available work around (sic)"* were agreed to be of importance.
-- *"Each room only lasts 1-1½ years"*, meaning investment in technology as a showpiece is avoided in that particular offering.
-Generally, *"[the maintainers] do not invest as much into props unless they can be reused in another game"*.
+- *"Each room only lasts 1-1½ years"*, reducing the maintainer's budget for props for each room. *"[The maintainers] do not invest as much into props unless they can be reused in another game"*, meaning investment in technology as a showpiece is generally avoided in that particular offering.

 I was able to elicit a direction from these conclusions - the idea of a social network shared by escape room maintainers and enthusiasts allowed me to